oslabs-beta/hacheQL/README.md

 - Automatically creates and caches persisted GraphQL queries.
 - Integrates with any server running on Node.js.
 - Includes specialized support for servers written with Express.js.
-- Supports caching with Redis, caching in the server's local memory, or a hybrid of the two.
+- Supports caching with Redis or in the server's local memory.

 Check out [our demo site](https://www.hacheql.com/) to see what HacheQL can do.